Sales Performance Management from implementation perspective: what's important for the Clients and how the SPM systems stand against the needs.

 So far we focused a lot on the core of the SPM system - that is on calculations.

-Let's then explore what are the drivers of that primary business need and how SPM responds to it.
+Let's then explore what are the drivers of that primary business need that allowed the SPM system to exist, and how SPM responds to it.

 It seems to be a safe statement that in mature economies, more than half of the companies utilize the variable pay concept.
 The idea seems to originate back in 1980 in the US where the pay-for-performance concept was introduced by the American Compensation Association.
 This is at least how the roots of the concept Lori Wisper from Willis Towers Watson sees in this interesting article on purpose-driven pay for performance.